 Our thoughts are in large-part results of what we've been absorbing ourselves in recently.

-I saw that the more we absorb ourself in good things like Scripture, and in fellowship, and seeking the Lord (and less in distraction) our mind is transformed.
+I saw that the more we absorb ourselves in good things like Scripture, and in fellowship, and seeking the Lord (and less in distraction) our mind is transformed.
 But the barrier to these things is often: distraction.

 Our mind is totally transformed and freed from the constant pressure of chasing after pleasure, and it's freed from the 'rat race' and mess of this world's concerns when I seek the Lord to help me cast off hindrances and run the race after Jesus.